-What you say and how you put it across is extremely important at the workplace.
+1. Who do you think you're talking to?What you say and how you put it across is extremely important at the workplace.
 Whether it's a leader, a colleague or a junior team member, speak – and listen - with respect.

 2. Play niceIt’s not possible that you will like everyone you work with.
 And you don’t need to.
 Be tolerant, show respect, play fair and never foster unnecessary conflict.

 3. Mind your mannersLeaders who have the job of creating a cohesive culture within the organization would do well to follow this mantra.
 So would the rest of the team.
 It’s what makes the workplace a nice place to be!

 4. Anything worth having is worth working forTough assignments, long hours, crabby colleagues…but stick with them you must for success does not and cannot come overnight.

 5. Stand in a corner and think about what you didIf you feel like you’re barking up the wrong tree – be it with a colleague or a project – a timeout may give you the time to reflect and sort things out in your mind.

 6. I’m going to give you until the count of threeIn a world where not everybody seems to take deadlines seriously, it’s important that you do.
 Setting and maintaining deadlines – for yourself and team members - shows that you are professional, respect others and take pride in doing your job well and on time.

-This oft-quoted biblical passage says it all when it comes to behavior and comportment at the workplace.
+7. Do unto others…This oft-quoted biblical passage says it all when it comes to behavior and comportment at the workplace.
 As Richard Branson said: "There's no magic formula for great company culture.
 The key is just to treat your staff how you would like to be treated."

 8. Don’t judge a book by its coverNot everything that’s different is bad.
 Diversity in the workplace – whether it is age, gender, ethnicity, physical ability, sexual orientation or work experience –brings together different perspectives and gifts.

-Don’t follow the pack just because everyone else is doing it.
+9. If everyone jumped into a well, would you?Don’t follow the pack just because everyone else is doing it.
 Aligning your attitudes, beliefs and behavior with those around you is fine in small doses but don’t let the herd mentality stop you from thinking out of the box.